Header Banner

-How To: Scan Your Samsung Galaxy S3 for Malware, Infected Apps, & Unauthorized Surveillance
+How to Scan Your Samsung Galaxy S3 for Malware, Infected Apps, & Unauthorized Surveillance

 Former Vice President Dick Cheney was so fearful of attacks, he had his heart defibrillator re-calibrated to block incoming wireless signals so that highly skilled hackers couldn't send him into cardiac arrest.